tosinmartins/PASTE-FINANACIALS/README.md

   *  The dataset includes sales transactions with details on product pricing, discounts, and costs.
   *  Data is cleaned and transformed using Power Query for consistency.

+file:///C:/Users/TYMA/AppData/Local/Temp/Power%20BI%20Desktop/print-job-1b6f6fc0-92a2-414e-a994-0a362648902d/project.pdf

  ## Report

- Power BI dashboards present KPIs through charts, tables, and slicers for interactive filtering.
+ Power BI dashboards through charts, tables, and slicers for interactive filtering.
  Insights are derived by analyzing trends and segment performance.